-10. Conclusion
+12. Conclusion

-10.1 The Council recognises that effective financial planning, option appraisal, risk management and governance processes are essential in achieving a prudent approach to capital expenditure, investment and debt.
-Therefore, all investment decisions (treasury and non-treasury) are taken
+- 12.1 The Council recognises that effective financial planning, option appraisal, risk management and governance processes are essential in achieving a prudent approach to capital expenditure, investment and debt.
+Therefore, all investment decisions (treasury and non-treasury) are taken considering the Council's Corporate Business Plan, Medium Term Financial Strategy (MTFS), Capital & Investment Strategy, Asset Management Strategy and Treasury Management Strategy. - 12.2 The Capital & Investment Strategy and Capital Programme balance the resources available to the Council and leave options open as to future funding over the life of the MTFS.
+The key objectives of the Capital, Asset Management and Treasury Management Strategies are to deliver a Capital Programme that will:

-- considering the Council's Corporate Business Plan, Medium Term Financial Strategy (MTFS), Capital & Investment Strategy, Asset Management Strategy and Treasury Management Strategy. - 10.2 The Capital & Investment Strategy and Capital Programme balance the resources available to the Council and leave options open as to future funding over the life of the MTFS.
-The key objectives of the Capital, Asset management and Treasury Management Strategies are to deliver a Capital Programme that will: - Ensure assets of the Council are used to support the delivery of the priorities set out in the Corporate Business Plan. - Supports the Council's specific project plans especially economic development and regeneration - Is affordable, financially prudent and sustainable. - 10.3 In preparing these strategies, it is clear that future resourcing of Capital schemes could become an issue unless additional capital receipts can be generated, or other sources of funding can be obtained.
-Due to the uncertainties surrounding the timing of future capital receipts, it is recommended that a minimum level of receipts in the sum of £2m is held to ensure any future emergency expenditure can be financed. - 10.4 The 10 year Capital Programme is an aspirational one and makes an assumption that the previous borrowing requirement anticipated for the Magna Square development (£12.6m) and the Housing new build programme (£10m) are still allowable once the Levelling Up and Regeneration Bill has been enacted.
-Should this not be the case, the Capital Programme will need to be revisited and adjustments made in line with the prioritisation methodology set out in the Capital & Investment Strategy to ensure the programme remains affordable.
+- Ensure assets of the Council are used to support the delivery of the priorities set out in the Corporate Business Plan. - Supports the Council's specific project plans especially economic development and regeneration - Is affordable, financially prudent and sustainable. - 12.3 In preparing these strategies it is clear that future resourcing of capital schemes could become an issue unless additional capital receipts can be generated, or other sources of funding can be obtained. - 12.4 The ten-year Capital Programme is an aspirational one and the assumption that the previous borrowing requirement anticipated for the Magna Square development (£5.3m) would still be allowable once the Levelling Up and Regeneration Act Capital Metrics have been finalised has been removed by the Best Value Notice's requirement to reduce the Council's borrowing levels.
+This means that the Capital Programme beyond 2025/26 will need to be revisited and adjustments made in line with the prioritisation methodology set out in the Capital & Investment Strategy to ensure the programme remains affordable in the medium term.